GoogleCloudPlatform/serverless-log-trigger-demo/gcs-demo/README.md

 ### Overview
 In this example, if a Cloud Storage bucket is open to public for read or write, the change will trigger a cloud function via pubsub.
 If the bucket is not in a whitelist(defined via an environment variable), the function will remove the IAM policy and make the bucket private.

+_Note: You can setup pubsub notification for object changes in a bucket.
+However, bucket policy changes are only logged in the audit logs._

 Optionally, you can configure [Sendgrid](https://sendgrid.com/) to send an email notification to your email address.

 Please review the code for details.